 Login screen allows authorised users to login to the system; unsuccessful login attempts will be given an error message.
 Successful login attempts will be forwarded to the ‘Range Overview’ page.
 Forgotten password link will not be required if system is linked to SGK active directory.
-If not linked to SGK active directory ‘Forgotten Password’ link will bring up a pop up asking for email address and if the email address links to a valid account forward a temporary email address to that email account.
+If not linked to SGK active directory ‘Forgotten Password’ link will bring up a pop up asking for email address and if the email address links to a valid account forward a temporary password to that email account.

 Mass Upload